 – a curved inner top to promote a proper convection airflow;

-– a refractory brick floor, which gets hot by absorbing heat and retains it for a long time;
+- a refractory brick floor, which gets hot by absorbing heat, retaining it for a long time and slowly realing it;

 – an insulation layer that keeps heat inside the oven.

 So the question is: for how many people do you intend to cook?
-For more people you’ll need a bigger oven so more food can be cooked simultaneously, and/or better insulation, so heat retention is increased.
+For more people you’ll need a bigger oven so more food can be cooked simultaneously.
+How to choose the right grill for me?

 Tell us where you are and we’ll let you know the nearest dealer.